 6. FireHydrant

-Price: Platform Pro is $9,600/year and includes up to 20 responders.
-Signals on-call and alerting includes 50 SMS/phone alerts per month, then scales with alert volume.
+Price: Free plan includes up to 10 responders.
+Pro is $25/responder/month billed annually and includes Signals on-call and alerting.
+Signals includes 50 SMS/phone alerts per month, then scales with alert volume.

 FireHydrant is a broad incident management platform with runbooks, status pages, a service catalog, retrospectives, and on-call through Signals.
 It is more lifecycle-heavy than a paging-only tool.

-The pricing model is different from most per-user tools.
-A 15-person team should think about the $9,600/year base plus expected alert volume, not just the responder count.
+The pricing model is responder-based with alert usage after the included allowance.
+A 15-person team should think about the $375/month annualized Pro cost plus expected SMS/phone alert volume.

 What it does well: